arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-9.md

 * How to use LINQ to bind any custom monadic functions in a fluent way
 * Implementation of more monads, such as `Either`, `State`, `Reader` and `Writer`.

 I promise I will follow up with a new series.
+Cheers!